RachelAHickman/JPIAMR_reduce_AMU/README.md

 - Roary (Page et al., 2015)
 - IQ-Tree2 (Quang et al., 2020)

-Downstream figure production and visualization was done locally via python scripts.
+Downstream figure production and visualization was done locally via python scripts with the exception of the phylogenetic tree which was produced in iTOL web platform(Letunic and Bork, 2019).